 The LVMS Dirt Track is one of the hidden gems on the speedway's 1,000-acre property.
-The half-mile oval will host a trio of top-notch races in 2018 and has become a fan-favorite among dirt track racing enthusiasts.
+The half-mile oval has become a fan-favorite among dirt track racing enthusiasts.

 Our world-class 1/2-mile groomed clay oval is banked at approximately 10 degrees.
 The infield measures 780'x375' and is available for excavation up to 6' deep.

-This facility includes two enclosed suites accessible by elevator and permanent restroom facilities.
+This facility includes two enclosed suites accessible by elevator at the top of the grandstands and permanent restroom facilities.
 The adjacent paddock area is lighted and measures 500,000 square feet.

 - Configuration: .5-mile, 10-degree banking